rw2mitch/multitasking-study/README.md

 Moreover, the program ensures that participants are only able to see instructions related to their assigned condition, even if they refresh the page.

 This task is the first I have written without the crutch of the JsPsych library.
-It has allowed me to learn a lot about how HTML, CSS, and JavaScript work, and I look forward to writing more polished and efficient code in the future.
+It has allowed me to learn a lot about how HTML, CSS, and JavaScript work, and the most interesting challenge was making it smart enough to know when the participant finds a word in the wordsearch.
+Now that I know more about JavaScript development, I look forward to writing more polished and efficient code in the future.